transducens/mayanv/README.md

 This repository contains MayanV, a collection of parallel corpora between several Mayan languages and Spanish.
 MayanV is introduced in the paper ["Curated Datasets and Neural Models for Machine Translation of Informal Registers between Mayan and Spanish Vernaculars"](https://aclanthology.org/2024.naacl-long.156/), accepted at the 2024 Annual Conference of the North American Chapter of the Association for Computational Linguistics, NAACL2024.

 ## Erratum
-A critial error was discovered in the Tzeltal and Ixil datasets.
+A critical error was discovered in the Tzeltal and Ixil datasets.
 Consequently, all corresponding experiments have been corrected and repeated.
 The table below replaces Table 5 in the original paper.
 The Tzeltal and Ixil datasets have been temporarily removed pending revisions.
 The revised versions will be reuploaded shortly.

 |  | maya-es |  |  |  | es-maya |  |  |  |
 |---|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|